-Gout is a form of arthritis.
+Gout is the most common form of inflammatory arthritis.
 It is caused by an accumulation of uric acid crystals in the joints.
 The crystals form when there are abnormally high levels of uric acid in the body.

 Gout is one of the oldest known and fastest-growing diseases in the United States.
-While dietary and lifestyle choices play a role in the development of gout, so do genetic factors and metabolic problems such as high blood pressure, diabetes, obesity and kidney disease.
+While dietary and lifestyle choices play some role in the development of gout, the major risk comes from genetic factors and metabolic problems such as diabetes, obesity and kidney disease.

 A gout flare is characterized by sudden and severe episodes of pain, warmth and swelling in a joint.
 Gout typically strikes the large joint of the big toe, but may also affect other joints such as the instep, ankle, heel, knee, Achilles tendon, wrist, finger or elbow.
-When a person has had untreated gout for a long time, more than one joint may be involved.
+When a person has had untreated gout for a long time, more than one joint may be involved and can evolve into a constant and disabling form of arthritis.